ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/README.md

 />
 ```

-Then in another place, it's possible to refer editor instance as:
+Then it is possible to refer to editor instance like this:

 ```js
 const editor = CKEDITOR.instances.myeditor;